atmarx/powershell-scripts/UserSync/SCRIPT_OVERVIEW.md

         usersToAdd = desired members NOT in current members usersToRemove = current members NOT in desired members

-    FOR EACH user in usersToAdd:
+    IF usersToAdd is not empty:
-        ADD user to AD group
+        BATCH ADD all users to AD group in single operation LOG operation (count and list of users)
-        LOG the operation
+        IF operation fails: LOG error with full user list

-    FOR EACH user in usersToRemove:
+    IF usersToRemove is not empty:
-        REMOVE user from AD group
+        BATCH REMOVE all users from AD group in single operation LOG operation (count and list of users)
-        LOG the operation
+        IF operation fails: LOG error with full user list

     UPDATE group's Description field with sync audit information:
         Format: "Last synced on {date} with {count} members ({added} added, {removed} removed)"